mahadevswamy/sdk-mini-code-labs/IBP-Node/README.md

 For the SDK to connect and perform operations on the Hyperledger Fabric network, you need network details like URLs of peer, ca, orderer, channel name, pem certificates for ca, orderer (as it is TLS enabled), chaincode details, etc. IBM Blockchain Platform provides the network configuration details as connection profile (in json).

 * Get network details from `Overview>Connection Profile>Download`.
-* Clone this repo and Navigate to `sdk-mini-code-labs/IBP-Node/config`.
+* Clone this repo and Navigate to `sdk-mini-code-labs/IBP-Node/creds.json`.
+If you wish to use a new Connection Profile, download it and rename it as `creds.json` in the same folder.
-* Save the downloaded file as `network-profile.json`.

 ### 2. Enroll Admin